MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/webdriver.md

     using System.Threading.Tasks;
     ```

-## Step 4: Drive WebView2 with Selenium and Microsoft EdgeDriver
+## Step 4: Drive WebView2 with Selenium and Microsoft Edge Driver

 1. First, create the `EdgeOptions` object, by copying the following code snippet.